We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Fruit Flies in the Bathroom

 Have you spotted fruit flies in your bathroom?
 If so, you can use a quick trick to kill the flies and their larvae altogether.
-These insects enjoy warm, moist spots, so they frequently find themselves in shower drains, as well as in your kitchen.
+These insects enjoy warm, moist spots, so you’ll frequently find them in shower drains, as well as in your kitchen.

-Boil a pot of water or white vinegar.
-Then, you can pour the solution down your shower drain to kill anything living inside.
-These bugs could also be sewer gnats, but your water or white vinegar trick should work the same.
+Boil a pot of water.
+Then, carefully pour the solution down your shower drain to kill anything living inside.
+These bugs could also be sewer gnats, but the boiling water trick should eliminate most drain pests.

 Other Points to Keep in Mind